debruine/compreprev/README.md

-# Basic ShinyDashboard Template
+# CompRepRev

-A starting template to make apps with shinydashboard.
+A shiny app to help with computational reproducibility reviews.

+Created by Lisa DeBruine, Tom Hardwicke, Frederick Aust, and Rich Lucas at the Psych Science Garage Project in Melbourne in 2023.